vippsas/vipps-report-api/vipps-report-api-faq.md

 there may be smaller changes made still.
 We expect a final freeze of the API before summer 2023.

-Currently we only support single-MSN API keys (see the question below on API keys for more information on future plans for partner keys).
+Currently, we only support single-MSN API keys (see the question below on API keys for more information on future plans for partner keys).

 ## What are the benefits of the Report API over the SFTP service?